 - We’ll be installing CCTV cameras to monitor ground floor entrances in all blocks – including the mailboxes.
 The cameras are not monitored live but can be reviewed if there is a reported incident.

 - Shackleton Court, Vickers Court, Tudor Court and Bristol Court - we will be moving the car park gates further forward to prevent people from loitering in the undercover area between the driveway and where the gates currently are.

 Dutch Barn Close

-- We’ll be erecting a new perimeter around Dutch Barn Close to stop people from cutting through open areas.
+- We recently erected a new perimeter fence around Dutch Barn Close to stop people from cutting through the open areas.

 - We will be installing a drop key protection box (DPB) over the fireman’s switch which controls entry to the building.
 Emergency services will be able to access the fireman’s switch as required via their key system.